Dissipation for codimension 1 singular structures in the incompressible Euler equations: Introduction

 \section{Introduction}

 Let $\Omega\subset \R^d$ be any open set.
 We consider the incompressible Euler equations

 The initial datum and the boundary condition are not specified since our analysis will be focused on the interior of $\Omega \times (0,T)$.
-In particular, all the regularities used in this note should be intended to be \quotes{local}, i.e. in any compact subset of $\Omega\times (0,T)$.
+In particular, all the regularity assumptions used in this note should be intended to be local, i.e. in any compact subset of $\Omega\times (0,T)$.

 Following the Onsager's deterministic ideal picture \cite{O49}, the study of turbulent flows and their link with the emergence of anomalous dissipation phenomena is subject to the analysis of weak solutions to \eqref{E} which fail to conserve the kinetic energy.
 After Eyink and Constantin--E--Titi \cites{E94,CET94}, a clear mathematical framework has been settled in \cite{DR00}.
 For any $u\in L^3_{x,t}$ and $f\in L^{\sfrac{3}{2}}_{x,t}$ it holds\footnote{More generally, given $u$ in a certain class, any assumption on the external force which makes $f\cdot u$ well-defined suffices.}